 Pyrador (Labrador & Great Pyrenees Mix): Info, Pictures, Characteristics & Facts

-The Pyrador is a cross between arguably the world’s most popular dog breed, the Labrador, with the protective and attractive Great Pyrenees.
-Although the resulting designer breed is more aloof than his Labrador parent, the breed makes an excellent family pet for owners that are happy to provide plenty of exercise and socialization.
+The Pyrador is a cross between one of the world’s most popular dog breeds, the Labrador, with the protective and attractive Great Pyrenees.
+Although the resulting designer breed is more aloof than their Labrador parent, the breed makes an excellent family pet for owners who are happy to provide plenty of exercise and socialization.

-Although the Pyrador adopts the looks of the Labrador, she will usually be much larger than the parent breed, taking her size from the Great Pyrenees.
-She will also usually have a fluffier coat than a Labrador: another trait that she gets from her Pyrenees ancestry.
-In particular, her fluffy tail is a dead giveaway that she is a cross because the parent Labrador does not usually display this characteristic.
+Although the Pyrador adopts the looks of the Labrador, they’re usually as large as the Great Pyrenees.
+They have a fluffier coat than a Labrador, which they get from the Pyrenees ancestry.
+In particular, their fluffy tail is a dead giveaway that they’re a mixed breed because the parent Labrador does not usually display this characteristic.

-One of the reasons for the incredible popularity of the Labrador is their family-friendly nature: in fact, the Lab is friendly with all people, whether family or stranger.
-Although the Pyrador can be a little more aloof and can tend towards being more protective of her owners, she still displays a lot of the same friendly character.
+One of the reasons for the incredible popularity of the Labrador is their family-friendly nature.
+The Lab is friendly with all people, whether family or strangers.
+Although the Pyrador can be a little more aloof and protective of their owners, they display many of the same friendly traits.

 Pyrador Puppies